pism/pism/doc/sphinx/manual/practical-usage/modifying-pism.rst

 We provide both user-level (this manual) and developer-level documentation.
 Please see source code browsers at |pism-docs| for the latter.

+..
+FIXME: mention debugging settings

-- To use your (modified) version of PISM, you will need to follow the compilation from sources instructions in the *Installation Manual*
+- To use your (modified) version of PISM, you will need to follow the compilation from sources instructions in the :ref:`Installation Manual <sec-installation>`.
 - We find it very useful to be able to check if a recent source code change broke something.
 PISM comes with "regression tests", which check if certain parts of PISM perform the way they should.\ [#]_